The National Planning Policy Framework (NPPF) - an Introduction

 NPPF update 2021: an emphasis on sustainability, greenery and beauty

 The Framework is updated periodically; from its first release in 2012, it was revised in 2018 following a technical consultation, updated in 2019, and revised again in July 2021.
 These updates are in response to the continuous stream of consultation on planning coming from the Ministry of Housing, Communities and Local Government.
 The most recent changes are based on conclusions in white papers such as August 2020's 'Planning for Future' and from the findings of the Building Better, Building Beautiful Commission, and lay down the groundwork for future radical change to British planning.

 - An emphasis on quality design has been added, as has a focus on beauty.
 In addition to 'well-designed, Paragraph 8(b) has had 'beautiful and safe places' inserted.

-- The wording in 8(c) has been strengthened, requiring planners to 'protect and enhance' the environment, as well as to 'improve biodiversity'.
+- The wording in 8(c) has been strengthened, requiring planners to 'protect and enhance' the natural environment, as well as to 'improve biodiversity'.

 - The presumption of sustainable development has been given a greener focus with an emphasis on climate action, requiring Local Plans to 'improve the environment and mitigate climate change'.

 - In accordance with the National Design Guide and National Model Design Code, now referenced, design guides should be site, neighbourhood and area-specific.
-Significant weight is now to be given to developments 'which reflect local design policies, government guidance' and, more generally, have beautiful, sustainable and life-enhancing design.
+Stronger protection is to be given to building projects that 'reflect local design policies, government guidance' and, more generally, have beautiful, sustainable and life-enhancing design.

 - Paragraph 131 has emphasised the importance of trees, requiring new streets to be tree-lined in an attempt to bring the beauty of the countryside into cities.